 Taylor is a medium-sized city located in the state of Texas.
 With a population of 16,702 people and six constituent neighborhoods, Taylor is the 165th largest community in Texas.

-The percentage of adults in Taylor with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.61% of adults in Taylor have a bachelor's degree or advanced degree.
+The citizens of Taylor are slightly less educated than the national average of 21.84% for the average city or town: 14.52% of adults in Taylor have a bachelor's degree or advanced degree

-Taylor is a very ethnically-diverse city.
+Taylor is an extremely ethnically-diverse city.
 The people who call Taylor home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Taylor, accounting for 44.70% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Taylor residents report their race to be White, followed by Black or African-American.
-Taylor also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.34% of the city’s residents.
-Important ancestries of people in Taylor include Czech, Irish, English, and Swedish.
+Important ancestries of people in Taylor include English, Czech, Irish, and Swedish.

 The most common language spoken in Taylor is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and French.